 Even though Unidata has adopted security protocols aimed at avoiding certain critical issues, the Company is still exposed to the high risk of personal data being damaged, lost, or stolen, disclosed or processed for purposes other than those authorised by customers, even by unauthorised persons.
-The occurrence of the
+The occurrence of the aforementioned events, also because of hacker attacks, would have a negative impact on the Issuer's business, in financial terms, assets and, with particular reference to Cloud services, in terms of reputation.

-Workplace safety risks
+• Workplace safety risks